-Here are the entries & winners for the 2019 Photo & Prose Competitions:
+Here are some of the entries & winners for previous competitions:

 Berry Red by Alistair Littlejohn

 The Praying Hands of Mary & Eilidh by Elaine Leighton

 Comrie Croft Circular by Hazel McGregor

 Lunch Break on Lochearnhead to Killin by Hazel McGregor

 Killin by Hazel McGregor